afta8/phaseloop-vanilla/README.md

 ## Key Features

-* **Multi-Rifff/Scene Management:** Load multiple Rifffs from Endlesss (represented as "Scenes" in the UI).
-Group scenes together with distinct colors to share a synchronized alignment, perfect for different song sections.
+* **Multi-Scene Management:** Load multiple sets of loops (e.g., from Endlesss "Rifffs") as distinct "Scenes".
+Scenes can be added via the file browser or by dragging and dropping folders or .zip files directly into the app.
+* **Scene Groups:** Organize scenes into color-coded groups.
+All scenes within a group share the same color and synchronized alignment, perfect for managing different song sections.
+Groups can be created by "splitting" existing groups and merged by dragging and dropping tabs.
-* **Synchronized Re-alignment:** Drag any waveform to set the correct start point.
-All other scenes within the same color-coded group are instantly realigned in perfect sync.
+* **Synchronized Re-alignment:** Click and drag any waveform horizontally to set its correct start point against a static timeline ruler.
+The alignment is instantly applied to all other scenes within the same group.
-* **DAW-like Mixing Controls:** Global Mute/Solo controls that persist across scenes, and real-time VU meters for each track.
+* **DAW-like Mixing Controls:**
-* **Advanced Interaction:** "Snap to Zero Crossing" feature to ensure click-free loop points, and fine-grained zoom controls (including scroll-to-zoom) for precise edits.
+    * Global **Mute (M)** and **Solo (S)** buttons for each track that persist their state when switching between scenes.
+    * Real-time **VU meters** for each track with a smoothed peak-metering algorithm for a natural representation of loudness.
+* **Advanced Interaction & Workflow:**
+    * **"Snap to Zero Crossing"** feature ensures that exported loops are free of audible clicks or pops by snapping the start point to the nearest point of silence.
+    * **Fine-grained zoom controls**, including toolbar buttons and mouse scroll wheel support.
+    * **Playback via Spacebar** provides quick keyboard access to start and stop audio.
+    * **Intelligent File Loading** specifically for Endlesss users parses filenames for a track number (e.g., "8 - My Loop.wav") and automatically places the audio on the correct track.
-* **Multiple Export Options:**
+* **Multiple Export Options**:
-    * **Export as .dawproject:** Export the entire session as a single `.dawproject` file for seamless import into compatible DAWs (e.g. Bitwig Studio, Cubase, Studio One).
+    * **Export as .dawproject (Recommended):** Generates a single `.dawproject` file for seamless import into compatible DAWs like Bitwig Studio and Studio One.
+This format includes realigned audio, auto-detected project tempo, scene colors, and sets clips to stretch mode.
-    * **Export All (ZIP):** Export the entire session as a single `.zip` file, with each scene's realigned `.wav` files organized into its own sub-folder.
+    * **Export All (ZIP):** Creates a single `.zip` archive containing a sub-folder for each scene with its realigned `.wav` files.
-    * **Export Selected (ZIP):** Export only the currently active scene as a `.zip` file.
+    * **Export Selected (ZIP):** Exports only the currently active scene as a `.zip` file.
 * **Progressive Web App (PWA):** The application is fully installable on desktop and mobile devices for offline access and an integrated, native-app-like experience.

 ## Tech Stack